On this page

 Adding rig logic without graph templates

-Without using a function as a template, the only way to add functionality to an incoming rig graph is to:
+Without using a function as a template, the APEX Script code to create the same logic as the previous example is much more convoluted.
+In this case, the only way to add functionality to an incoming rig graph would be to:

 1. Add the individual mathematical nodes.